arnodel/golua/quotas.md

     - [Restricting access to library functions](#restricting-access-to-library-functions)
   - [Random notes](#random-notes)
 ## Overview

+First of all: everything in this document is subject to change!

 It can be useful to be able to run untrusted code safely.
 This is why Golua allows code to be run in a restricted execution environment.
 This means the following: